LPhD/Jess/docs/source/slicing.rst

 -**Output:** AST Element(s): Semantic Unit (including the relations among their elements)

--**Function:** Set(Entry Point) -> Set(Semantic Unit) | There is a relation between all elements
+-**Function:** Set(Entry Point) -> Set(Semantic Unit) | There is a relation among all elements

 INPUT/OUTPUT RELATIONS
 --------------

-The selected elements of the Semantic Unit (output) depend on the type of the given entry point (input).
+The selected elements of the Semantic Unit (output) depend on the type (location/string/identifier/feature) of the given entry point (input).
+Furthermore, the related nodes to one node are selected based on the node-type of this node.
 All type-based decisions and the resulting input and output relations are listed below and described in form of Input Type -> Resulting Output.
 Some of these decisions are configurable and described again in detail in the next section **Configuration Options**.

+• **Entry Point:**
+	• Location(s) (e.g. src/main.c Line:75) -> The node at this location is set as entry point.
+If there are several nodes, the user can select which one is added as entry point.
+Then the SUI process starts and all other nodes are added based on the Note-to-Node relations (iteratively)
+	• Identifier(s) (e.g. "search") -> The graph is queried for all identifiers that match exactly the given name.
+Then the top-level (visible) AST parent(s) of the identifier node(s) (e.g. the parent node of identifier "search" is its IdentifierDeclareStmt "char search;") are set as entry point(s).
+Further steps are basend on the configuration options for entry point handling.
+	• String(s) (e.g. "search")  -> The graph is queried for all nodes that partly or fully match the given string.
+Then the subset of top-level (visible) AST nodes are set as entry point(s).
+Further steps are basend on the configuration options for entry point handling.
+	• Feature(s) (e.g. "search") -> The graph is queried for all conditional compilation statements (#if/#ifdef/#ifndef/#elif) that reference the given feature (e.g. contain the text "search").
+The #ifdef constructs as well as their enclosed top-level (visible) AST nodes are set as entry point(s).
+Further steps are basend on the configuration options for entry point handling.

-• **Working:**
+• **Node-to-Node Relations:**
 	• Directory -> All included files in this directory
 	• File -> All included code elements in this file
 	• Function definition -> All enclosed code elements (configurable) and all calls to this function (configurable)